Complete Guide to Dendera Temple Egypt from Luxor (2026)

 During our trip, we travelled across Cairo, Aswan, Luxor, Abu Simbel, and Dendera by arranging private taxis, taking shared minibuses, and contacting hotels directly.
 It does take a bit more effort than travelling somewhere extremely organized like Japan, but it’s far from impossible.

 Don’t let the clickbait videos online convince you otherwise.
-Well, it almost made me cancel my trip twice.
+They nearly made me cancel my trip twice.

 We travel frequently and usually try to do it on a reasonable budget.
 So naturally, I found myself questioning why some taxi drivers were quoting over $150 USD for relatively short trips — whether it was a half-day visit or a full-day outing.
 Considering that fuel prices in Egypt are significantly lower than in many other countries (including India), those prices didn’t always make sense to us.